techidaily/site-win11/source/_posts/the-5-steps-to-access-windows-startup-zone.md

 2. Type **Shell:startup** in the search field and click **OK**.
 ![Open Startup Folder Using Run Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/open-startup-folder-using-run-command.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The Startup folder will open in a new File Explorer window.
 Here, you can manage all the programs that launch at startup and insert new ones.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2\.
 How to Access Startup Folder Using Task Manager